Math Calculators

 $$x²+\frac{b}{a}x+(\frac{b}{2a})^2 = \left(x+\frac{b}{2a}\right)^2$$

-Substitute this into the left-hand side of our formula, and leave the right-hand side untouched for now:
+Substitute this back into the left-hand side of our formula, leaving the right-hand side untouched for now:

 $$\left(x+\frac{b}{2a}\right)^2=-\frac{c}{a}+(\frac{b}{2a})^2$$

-Now the root x appears only once in the equation.
+Now, the variable x appears only once in the entire equation.

-1. Extract the square root from both parts of the equation:
+1. Extract the square root from both sides of the equation:

 $$x+\frac{b}{2a}=± \sqrt{-\frac{c}{a}+(\frac{b}{2a})^2}$$